Rustam200391/creature-a-layout-using/README.md

 # frontend
-<i>The project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS <i>language.
+<iThe project is based on layout layout using CSS and SCSS, the layout function is carried out by the JS <i>language.

 ## Getting started